GaijinEntertainment/daScript/doc/source/reference/language/reification.rst

     def public madd (  a:auto const;  b:auto const ) : auto
         return (foo * a) + b

-What happens here is that call macro ``qmacro_function`` generates new function, named madd.
+What happens here is that call to macro ``qmacro_function`` generates a new function named `madd`.
-Arguments and body of that function are taken from the block, which is passed to the function.
+The arguments and body of that function are taken from the block, which is passed to the function.
-Escape sequence $i takes its argument in form of string, and converts it to the identifier (ExprVar).
+The escape sequence $i takes its argument in the form of a string and converts it to an identifier (ExprVar).

 ------------
 Quote macros
 ------------

-Reification macros are similar to ``quote`` expression, because the arguments are not going through the type inference.
+Reification macros are similar to ``quote`` expressions because the arguments are not going through type inference.
-Instead an ast tree is generated, and operated on.
+Instead, an ast tree is generated and operated on.

 ******
 qmacro